 So, deep down, it’s not that I don’t realize I’ve done something good.
 I’m not blind or daft, I know a good thing when I see it.
 The problems I have are how I deal with such things in conversation.
 For example, if I played a gig with my band, and I performed really well, I’ll know it and feel proud of it.
 However, were someone to say as much to me, I’d thank them and be ‘meh’ about it.
 If they were to press, I’d nitpick the shit out of it and explain why it was a crap performance.
 If it was actually exceptional, I’d say it was pure luck, and I’m normally not that good.
 I’m shit at taking compliments, but deep down I’m actually able to see their perspective and agree on some level.
 I just can’t fully acknowledge it.
-This causes me to be of two minds of things and have weird swings, where I’ll be all “I’m total fucking garbage at this” one minute, and “I’m better than this performance” the next.
+This causes me to be of two minds about things and have weird swings, where I’ll be all “I’m total fucking garbage at this” one minute, and “I’m better than this performance” the next.

 Much of this stems from shit that happened when I was growing up.
 Being told you’re shit at everything, being picked last all the time, being called stupid and ugly by literally everyone around you, it all adds up.
 The result, and the crux of it I think, is that I learned that my opinion on things relating to myself cannot be trusted, and the opinion of those around me is what matters.
 This changed when I got older, of course, but by that time I matched my opinions to that of the people in my youth, and thus became my worst enemy.
 Now, when someone compliments me, I feel that they must be wrong because I’m this monstrous, worthless piece of shit, as evidenced by years of people telling me so.
 I weigh new information on the scales of the past, and tend to not take any of the counterweights off.
 Let’s face it, all bullshit aside, I did some horrible things in my life, and acted horribly towards friends and family who didn’t deserve it.
 On some level, I feel undeserving of both friends and family, and on another level I want people to prove me wrong and argue that I AM worth caring about.
 Like I said, it’s messy in there.

 This all adds to my anxiety and depression.
 I don’t dare believe that I’m actually worth a damn, since the second someone says anything to the contrary I’ll immediately fall back on old habits.
 After all, what’s a few years of good things said when put up against decades of bad.
 A simple, and crushing, example of this has to do with my looks.
-When I was a kid, other kids and my siblings would say that I looked like the character Rocky from the movie Mask.
+When I was a kid, other kids and some in my family would say that I looked like the character Rocky from the movie Mask.
 If you’ve never heard of it, google it.
 This has been said to me by various people over the course of my entire lifetime.
 The most recent was a coworker who said it, someone who has no connection to my past whatsoever.
 Now, regardless of what the amazing Lish has tried to beat into my head, I hear that and can’t help but think that this MUST have relevance, since so many unrelated people made the exact same comparison.
 When I look in the mirror, that’s what I see.
 Now, people could tell me the opposite until they were blue in the face, and maybe it’d have a slight effect after a few years, but the second I hear that comparison again it’ll all come crashing back down.
 It’s a vicious cycle of getting my hopes up, only to be reminded of what I truly am and where I belong.

 I say all this because right now, my hopes are up a bit.
 This is a direct result of my burgeoning fighting career in the SCA.
 When I started out, I asked a local fighter who was helping me learn if I was where I should be, skill-wise, considering how long I’ve been in armor, or if I was beyond or behind that.
 I honestly felt like I was doing really well, and thought he might say on par or better.
 It was a stupid fishing trip where I was trying to find reasons to believe.
 He said I was behind, and it was kind of a kick in the guts.
 I don’t blame him for saying it, I asked for his honest opinion and he gave it.
 I kept at it, though, cuz I wanted the experiences of fighting at Pennsic and in a tourney.
 Since then, people have been nothing but encouraging.
 Even though I don’t feel like I’m getting it fast enough or consistently enough, people I respect are helping to keep me aloft.
-I’ve spoken with veteran fighters who have said flattering and encouraging things about not only my fighting, but my views and actions regarding the virtues of the fighting community, some going so far as to say that I’m far ahead of the game in that respect.
+I’ve spoken with veteran fighters who have said flattering and encouraging things about not only my fighting, but my views and actions regarding the virtues of the fighting community, some going so far as to say that I’m way ahead of the game in that respect.
 Even so, repeating that publicly like this makes me feel like a right arrogant cunt, so full of myself because of what his friends say to him.
 Don’t get me wrong, my lizard brain tries to write a lot of this stuff off, as I’ve mentioned before.
 Thoughts like “oh they’re just saying that so I don’t lose heart”, or imagining them saying “he needs these little lies/embellishments every so often because he’s got shit self esteem”, or perhaps thinking that it’s being said so I stay in armor to fill the ranks.